 Explorerivercruises.com This unique site is a compendium of information about river cruising.
 It has information about the rivers, routes and destinations in every part of the world, including North America, Asia and Australia.
 There’s also a blog that deals with issues like “best river cruises for families” and “gluten-free dining in Vienna”.

-Cruise TT Cruising into Cozumel?
-This site will tell you what other ships will be there on your date so you’l know how crowded the port will be.
+Cruise TT Cruising into Cozumel, Martinique, or some other major port?
+This site will tell you what other ships will be there on your date, so you’ll know how crowded the port will be.
 You can find just about every port, and every ship too, if you want to know where it will be on a certain date.
 There’s a forum, though not as robust as Cruise Critic’s.

 Porthole Magazine An online magazine that offers lots of inside information on cruising, with articles, videos, ship reviews and a blog.
 It’s a good place to find out what’s happening in the cruise world, or to research a ship you’re thinking of sailing on.
 There are also excerpts of articles from the magazine — for the full versions, you need to subscribe.
 However, the rest of the content is free.